matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 there are more wires and more protocols.

-And _here_ we do not get the database vendor at least giving us some wire protocol to start with, that we will fix with ORM, we have to make up our own protocols.
+And _here_ we do not get the database vendor at least giving us some wire protocol to start with, that we will fix with ORM.
+We have to make up our own protocols.
 And so we do that.
 And what do we end up with?
 JSON, right?
 It is not good.